End of year checklist for small business owners

 • Review your client list; thank them for being a customer

-4. Make sure to have or update your business insurance
+4. Obtain or update your business insurance

 Tasks (if you don’t have coverage):

-• Research providers
+• Research insurance providers

-• Get instant quotes to evaluate costs
+• Get instant quotes to evaluate costs and compare policies

-Tasks (if you already have insurance):
+Tasks (if you already have business insurance):

 • Review your insurance policies